danseethaler/divvy-up/README.md

-# random-assignments
+# divvy-up
-Randomly assign tasks to a list of participants.
+Evenly assign tasks to a list of participants.